Wall Street surges, Dow up 1,200 points on cooling inflation

 Higher rates have particularly hit high-growth tech stocks, cryptocurrencies and other investments seen as the riskiest or most expensive.

 Big Tech stocks were some of the most buoyant forces on Wall Street following the inflation report.
-Apple and Microsoft both rose 6.8%, while Amazon soared 11.7%.
+Apple rose 8.9%, Microsoft climbed 8.2% and Amazon soared 12.2%.

-Tesla also rose nearly 6%, though it remains down by roughly half since CEO Elon Musk announced in April he was Twitter's largest shareholder.
-Investors fled the electric vehicle maker on fears Musk would be distracted by Twitter, and he has sold over $19 billion of Tesla stock since then.

-The Nasdaq composite, which is full of tech-oriented stocks, is on track for its best day since the spring of 2020, when Wall Street was in the midst of its frenzied recovery from the crash caused by the coronavirus.
-The broader S&P 500, which sits at the heart of many 401(k) accounts, is as well.
+The Nasdaq composite, which is full of tech-oriented stocks, soared to its best day since March 2020, when Wall Street was in the midst of its frenzied recovery from the crash caused by the coronavirus.
+The broader S&P 500, which sits at the heart of many 401(k) accounts, had its best day since April 2020.

 Homebuilders and other companies in the housing industry were also strong on hopes the Fed will take it easier on rate hikes that have already sent mortgage rates to industry-punishing levels.
-Lennar and PulteGroup both jumped nearly 13% for some of the biggest gains in the S&P 500.
+PulteGroup jumped 13.5%, and Lennar rose 12.6% for some of the bigger gains in the S&P 500.

 Slower inflation could get the Federal Reserve to downshift the size of its rate hikes at its next policy meeting in December, after it pushed through four straight mega increases of 0.75 percentage points.
 That could open the way for the Fed to return to the more typical increases of 0.25 percentage points before pausing hikes completely.